softwarefactory-project/sf-docs/docs/user/user.rst

 CI/CD overview
 --------------

-The diagram bellow shows an overview of Continous Integration/Deployment system of Software Factory:
+The diagram below shows an overview of how Continous Integration/Continuous Deployment happens on Software Factory:

 .. graphviz:: test_workflow.dot
 .. toctree::